andrewwillmott/distribute-lib/README.md

 DistributeLib
 =============

+A small library that contains:

+- A number of 32-bit sequence generators -- various classic RNGs, plus a set of progressive sequences.

-A single-source-file library for converting 32-bit integer inputs into various 1D, 2D, and 3D distributions and types.
-The intended use is to convert the output of an RNG into various more useful forms.
+- Functions for converting 32-bit integer inputs from such generators into various 1D, 2D, and 3D distributions and types.
+The intended use is to convert the raw output of any generator into various useful distributions.

 Features: